avivbp/Lattice-Generation/README.md

    network in the from of.pkl files.

 3) Image Completion Using Co-Mod-GAN:
-   In order to complete images using our code, you need to run completion_loop.py after changing the images_path, output_dir_path and checkpoint_path according to your hierarchy.
+   Firstly you need to change the run_generator.py file In order to complete images using our code, you need to run completion_loop.py after changing the images_path, output_dir_path and checkpoint_path according to your hierarchy.
    If you want to get a KL divergence score for your image completions, you should do the following: